 - 6.2.1.
-Small Cell infrastructure shall not be located along the front or side boundary lines of a D.C.
+Small Cell infrastructure shall not be located along any boundary lines of a D.C.
 Landmark, a National Historic Landmark, or a property individually listed in the National Register of Historic Places.
 Small Cell infrastructure located in unnamed alleys within a historic district shall setback a minimum of twenty feet (20') from the inside edge of adjoining sidewalk. - 6.2.2.
-Small cell facilities shall not obstruct contributing vistas and views as designated in the 1997 L'Enfant Plan National Register of Historic Places nomination.
+Small cell facilities shall not obstruct contributing vistas and views as noted in Illustration 1, Contributing Vistas and Views.